nat-reyes/star-wars-react/README.md

 # Star Wars Characters App

-This project request from the [STAR-WARS-API](https://swapi.dev/) the star wars characters in a styled table.
+This project requests from the [STAR-WARS-API](https://swapi.dev/) the star wars characters.
-This table allows pagination to easily move between different characters page request.
-Also, it includes a filter to search for characters.
+The project has a styled table to show the character requests.
+This table allows pagination to quickly move between different characters' page requests.
+Also, it includes a filter to search for characters and another one to filter characters by gender.

-The project is storing the planets and starships data with Redux with the objective to avoid extra request.
-Instead, it searches inside the Redux if the information already exist to show it.
+The project is storing data with Redux with the objective of avoiding extra requests.
+Instead, it searches inside the Redux if the information already exists to show it.

 The <Table/ > can be easily reused.